Bachelor of Science

 Play for Change is a cross-disciplinary design, research, development, and assessment game lab hosted by the College of Computing and Digital Media.
 We make and evaluate games, interactive documentaries and transmedia projects that aim to promote personal and social change.
 Our work builds bridges between students and faculty, academia and industry, producers and users, an different departments within DePaul.

-four primary labs used by students in the Computer Game Development program: game development and research labs, game play lab, augmented reality lab and playtest and usability lab.
+four primary labs used by students in Game Programming: game development and research labs, game play lab, augmented reality lab and playtest and usability lab.

 Faculty with Real-World Experience

 The faculty in the game development program---including renowned industry leaders serving as adjunct instructors---bring a real-world perspective to the classroom.
 Courses are taught with a mixture of theory and applied practice.
 Covering both emerging trends and proven knowledge, the program's content is always relevant and current.
 This "best of both worlds" combination allows students to understand the connection between realized applied systems and issues they'll likely face professionally in years to come.